stevenschmatz/EECS-370/Lecture_Notes/lecture_2.md

 #### Functionality

 * **Arithmetic functions**: `add`, `multiply`, `divide`, `sqrt`
     * Some of these may be overlapping in function, such as multiply and divide.
-However, hardware implementation of these functions may differ, such that
+However, hardware implementation of these functions may differ, so those operations are more efficient.
 * Branching
 * Load/store
 * `mmx_add`